TeddyHuang-00/UNCC-Graduate-Individual-Study-Typst-Template/template.typ

 // Graduate Independent Study Form - Typst Template
 // Based on UNC Charlotte Graduate Independent Study Template (Revised 2.20.2019)
+// This file defines the layout, styling, and helper functions for the
+// Independent Study form.
+It is used by `main.typ` which provides the
+// specific content for the form.

 // --- Helper function for input lines ---
+// Creates a horizontal line for input, optionally pre-filled with `body` content.
+// - width: The width of the input line (defaults to 100%).
+// - body: Content to display on the input line.
 #let input(width: 100%, body) = {
   box(width: width, height: 1em, stroke: (bottom: 0.5pt + black))[#body]
 }

+// --- Helper function for checkboxes ---
+// Renders a checkbox, either checked or unchecked.
+// - checked: A boolean indicating whether the box should be checked.
 #let checkbox(checked) = {
   if checked {
     box(